 Adirondack Tough: Working in the Wilderness

 Visitors will encounter Adirondackers who work in the great outdoors and learn about the rewards and challenges they have faced, yesterday and today.
 The Experience, using its rich collection of artifacts related to outdoor occupations, will bring to life the stories of earning a living in the wilderness.
-An area dedicated to the story of mining will take visitors on an unforgettable journey exploring Adirondack underground iron mines and today’s open pit mining, which provides the world with valuable minerals for industrial and manufacturing purposes.
-An interactive activity of breaking up a log jam will allow visitors first-hand experience of how treacherous a job it was to be an Adirondack lumberjack in the late 19th century.
+An area dedicated to the story of mining will take visitors on an unforgettable journey exploring Adirondack underground iron mines and today’s open-pit mining, which provides the world with valuable minerals for industrial and manufacturing purposes.
+An interactive activity of breaking up a log jam will allow visitors a first-hand experience of how treacherous a job it was to be an Adirondack lumberjack in the late 19th century.
 Many other outdoor, Adirondack-specific occupations will be highlighted, such as maple sugaring and ice harvesting.

 Our Adirondack Park